Back to blog

 RAMA JONNADA

-Frontend Developer with 4+ years of experience in Angular and modern web technologies.
+Senior Frontend Developer with 4+ years of experience in Angular and modern web technologies.

 Angular 21 introduces powerful changes to reactive state management.
 Among the most important Angular 21 new features are signals, signal forms, and zoneless change detection.